pawar17/LittleLuxuries/EXECUTIVE_FINDINGS_SUMMARY.md

 ## TL;DR (One-Minute Summary)

-We analyzed 20 years of Google search data + 2 years of retail transactions to test if the "lipstick effect" still exists. **Key finding:** The effect is real, but has evolved.
-Modern consumers search for **fashion items** (mini skirts, blazers, big bags) when anxious, not just lipstick.
-Search behavior ≠ purchase behavior, which explains why our findings complement (not contradict) Hill et al.'s (2012) landmark study.
+We analyzed 20 years of Google search data + 33 years of U.S. Census retail sales data + 2 years of retail transactions to test if the "lipstick effect" still exists. **Key finding:** The effect is real in BOTH search and purchase behavior.
+Modern consumers search for **fashion items** (mini skirts, blazers, big bags) when anxious, and **actually purchase more beauty/fashion items during recessions** (confirmed with official Census data, R² = 24.8%). ** Hill et al. (2012) successfully replicated** with 33 years of government data.

 ---